u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/purchase/products/uom.rst

 .. image:: uom/uom-new-reference-unit.png
    :align: center
-   :alt: Create a new reference unit of measure in Odoo Purchase
+   :alt: Create a new reference unit of measure in Thrive Bureau ERP Purchase

 .. note:: If you use a *Rounding Precision* inferior to 0.01, a warning message might appear stating that it is higher than the *Decimal Accuracy* and that it might cause inconsistencies.
 If you